NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

 --semi-minor-axis <double>
     Explicitly set the datum semi-minor axis in meters.

---t_srs <proj4 string>
+--t_srs <string>
-    Specify a projection (PROJ.4 string) instead of the datum.
-Can also be an URL or in WKT format, as for GDAL.
+    Specify a GDAL projection string instead of the datum (in WKT, GeoJSON, or PROJ.4 format).

 --dem-file <filename>
     Instead of using a datum and a longitude-latitude-height box,